hyperledger-archives/fabric/docs/protocol-spec.md

  - Client side enrollment and transaction creation is performed entirely by a non-validating peer that is trusted not to impersonate the user.
    See, Section 4.7.1 for more information.
- - A minimal set of confidentiality properties where a chain-code is accessible by any entity that is member of the system, i.e., validators and users who have registered to our membership services, and not accessible by any-one else.
+ - A minimal set of confidentiality properties where a chaincode is accessible by any entity that is member of the system, i.e., validators and users who have registered through Hyperledger Fabric's Membership Services and is not accessible by anyone else.
    The latter include any party that has access to the storage area where the ledger is maintained, or other entities that are able to see the transactions that are announced in the validator network.
 The design of the first release